y1p/libnftnl-cmake/README.md

 # libnftnl-cmake
-Here's a concise and informative English description for your GitHub repository that's focused on a standalone CMake build for libnftnl:
+A standalone CMake build system for libnftnl, providing an alternative to the traditional autotools approach.